phadej/jsstana/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).
+Create a pull request, or even an issue.

-Use `grunt mochacov` to generate coverage report with blanket, or `istanbul cover grunt simplemocha` to do coverage with istanbul.
+Use `istanbul cover grunt simplemocha` to do coverage with [istanbul](http://gotwarlost.github.io/istanbul/).

 ## Release History